 Safety

-School Emergency Planning (continued) procedures to be followed in cases of fire, severe weather, earthquake or a building lockdown as defined in KRS 158.164.
+School Emergency Planning (continued)

+Procedures to be followed in cases of medical emergency, fire, severe weather, earthquake, or a building lockdown as defined in KRS 158.164;

+A written cardiac emergency response plan; and

+A diagram of the facility that clearly identifies the location of each AED.

-A copy of the emergency plan, including a diagram of the facilities shall be given to first responders, including local fire, police, and emergency medical personnel.
+The emergency plan shall be provided to appropriate first responders, and all school staff.

-Following the end of each school year, the school council, or if none exists, the Principal, and first responders shall review the emergency plan and revise it as needed.
+Following the end of each school year, the school nurse, the school council, or if none exists, the Principal, and first responders shall review the emergency plan and revise it as needed.

 The school emergency plan shall address staff responsibilities for safely evacuating students needing special assistance during safety drills and actual emergency situations, including students with disabilities and those with 504 plans.
-The Principal shall discuss the emergency plan with all school staff prior to the first instructional day annually and shall document the date and time.
+The Principal shall discuss the emergency plan with all school staff prior to the first instructional day annually and document the date and time of any discussion.

+The cardiac emergency response plan shall be rehearsed by simulation prior to the beginning of each athletic season by all:

+Licensed athletic trainers, school nurses, and athletic directors; and

+Interscholastic coaches and volunteer coaches of each athletic team active during that athletic season.

 Whenever possible, first responders shall be invited to observe emergency response drills.

 In addition, the school council or, if none exists, the Principal shall: